Advanced Practice Registered Nurse-Nurse Practitioner

 An Advanced Practice Registered Nurse-Nurse Practitioner (APRN-NP) is a registered nurse who has obtained additional education and licensure to manage common health problems and chronic conditions including prescribing treatments and medications.

-Most APRN-NP’s have a master’s or doctoral degree in nursing.
+Most APRN-NPs have a masters or doctoral degree in nursing.
 All must pass a national certification examination.
-Nurses educated as either a nurse practitioner or a clinical nurse specialist may qualify for licensure as an APRN-NP if they meet all of the licensure requirements.
 APRN-NPs practice in collaboration and consultation with physicians and other health care practitioners.
 APRN-NPs are eligible for federal controlled substance registration.
 APRN-NPs may prescribe controlled substance Schedules II through V. APRN-NPs may receive samples.